1. Anything that costs money.

 5. Having Zero Experience

-I have accomplished a lot in my 22 years of living and I’m still unqualified for most job postings that exist today.
-No joke, I applied for a job this week that required 10+ years of social media experience.
+I have accomplished a lot in my life and I’m still unqualified for most job postings that exist today.
+No joke, I applied for a job once that required 10+ years of social media experience.
 It’s 2014, Facebook started exactly 10 years ago and before that we only had MySpace.
 Look, I even tweeted about it.
-That’s social media experience, right?
+How’s that for social media experience?

 6. People “Just Trying to Help”